timescale/docs/use-timescale/popsql.md

 If you have a small number of users running performant SQL queries against a service with sufficient resources, then there should be no degradation to performance.

-However, if you have a large number of users running queries, or if the queries are computationally expensive, then you'll likely want to create a replica and send analytical queries there instead.
+However, if you have a large number of users running queries, or if the queries are computationally expensive, best practice is to create a replica and send analytical queries there.

 If you'd like to prevent write operations such as insert or update.
 Instead of using the `tsdbadmin` superuser, create a read-only user for your service and